softmatterlab/OpticalTweezersTutorial/sec_5_optical_tweezers_vacuum/readme.md

 ![alt text](particle_loading/figures/particle_loading.jpg "Particle loading")

-## Detector calibration**
+## Detector calibration

-Run [detector_calibration_Fig42.m)](detector_calibration/programs/detector_calibration_Fig42.m) to obtain S(a) Calibrated z-detector signal at 10  1 mbar with electric driving response.
+Run [detector_calibration_Fig42.m)](detector_calibration/programs/detector_calibration_Fig42.m) to obtain S(a) Calibrated z-detector signal at 10 ± 1 mbar with electric driving response.
 The area under that peak corresponds to the thermal temperature kBT. (b) Uncalibrated feedback-cooled oscillator signal with electric drive for recalibration of the signal.
 Jan: Add explicit references to each of the panels in this figure in the text.